btakita/business/packages/web/src/routes/holochain/[name]/_content/20190505-email-amanda.md

 Thank you for your offer re: compensation for our work up to date.
 We go the extra mile for any of our paying clients.
 In this case, we are willing & able to consult without charge on any concepts
-	that have been presented in the holochain-developer-prototype demo.
+	that have been presented in the
+	<a target="_blank" href="http://holochain-developer-prototype.surge.sh/">holochain-developer-prototype</a>
+	demo.
 If there is a contract between Holochain & us, we are also willing to waive this charge.
 Regardless of our future relationship, we are excited about the developments within the Holochain ecosystem
 	and will continue to follow & participate.